Petrin Hill and Look-out Tower

 4. Hunger Wall

 The Hunger Wall is a defensive wall stretching from Strahov on top of Petrin Hill to Ujezd at the bottom of the hill.
 It was part of the Castle’s fortification to protect the southern part of Mala Strana.
-Holy Roman Emperor and Czech king, harles IV commissioned this wall to be built after crop failure and ensuing famine.
+Holy Roman Emperor and Czech king, Charles IV commissioned this wall to be built after crop failure and ensuing famine.
 In exchange for labour, the workers were fed from the royal storerooms.

 5. Church of St Michael

 A small Russian-Orthodox wooden church brought to Prague log by log from the Ukraine: an exquisite example of seventeenth-century folk art.
 In 1929, it was brought to Prague on the tenth anniversary of the annexation of subcarpathian Russia (now Zakarpati in Ukraine) into former Czechoslovakia after WWI.
 The Orthodox Church holds here liturgies every Sunday and Monday.
 St Michael’s Church is in Kinsky garden on the south flank of Petrin Hill.
+The church burnt down in October 2020 but will be rebuilt.

 6. Monument to Karel Hynek Macha